 Known in the automotive parts industry as “catcon” or simply as “cat,” catalytic converters began to show up on passenger vehicles in 1975.
 The Nixon Administration, which founded the Environmental Protection Agency, was behind the Clean Air Act, legislation designed to manage the air pollution problem impacting our nation during the late 1960s and early 1970s.
 Since then, catcons have been added to trucks, buses, forklifts, and a host of other transportation vehicles.

-As helpful as catalytic converters can be, problems with these devices can occur. other than possible failure, which typically goes unnoticed until your vehicle fails its next DMV inspection, the intense heat associated with this device can cause problems.
+As helpful as catalytic converters can be, problems with these devices can occur.
+Other than possible clogging or failure, which typically goes unnoticed until your vehicle fails its next DMV inspection, the intense heat associated with this device can cause problems.

 Specifically, if you tinker with your own vehicle, you must permit your car to cool down completely before working in the vicinity of the exhaust system.
 Catalytic converters can get as hot as 1800 degrees Fahrenheit, thus any burns sustained from touching a hot catcon can be extremely painful, possibly even lethal.